 We finally reached Vincenzo’s home in Carmiano and were greeted by his lovely wife Oriana and her brother Antonio.
 We looked at family photos (he has the same photo of my great grandmother and her sister, his grandmother, as we do!), and ate spumoni – get this – with a pour of amaro on top!
 With peanuts to sprinkle and fresh cherries to enjoy alongside!
 Brilliant, and it is officially my new favorite treat!

-I forgot to get a photo of the magical spumoni, so you’ll just have to trust me, and in the meantime enjoy this photo of capers grown by Vincenzo in the process of being cured.
+Vincenzo’s grandmother Angela Maria and her sister, my mom’s grandmother Carmella (my great-grandmother). âĨī¸ I forgot to get a photo of the magical spumoni, so you’ll just have to trust me, and in the meantime enjoy this photo of capers grown by Vincenzo in the process of being cured.
 (Oriana will send the photo of the grandmother’s, as I was so dessert-intoxicated I forgot that one, too!)

 Before dinner we visited Vincenzo and Maria’s church, where the women’s group was selling craft items they made and collaborating on a beautiful wall hanging made from crocheted roses for an upcoming observance.

 After visiting the main church in town (the choirwas practicing and sounded amazing), and visiting Vincenzo and Oriana’s friend (a retired police officer who now pursues his passion as a painter – a very talented one, too), we were off to the pizzeria for dinner.
-Vincenzo and Oriana’s daughter, Maria Elena, was finishing her finals in Turin, but we were joined by her fiance Lorenzo, his brother Francesco and Francesco’s fiancée Giulia, and Giulia’s sister Luisa and her boyfriend Davide.
+Vincenzo and Oriana’s daughter, Maria Elena, was finishing her finals in Turin, but we were joined by her fiance Lorenzo, his brother Francesco and Francesco’s fiancÊe Giulia, and Giulia’s sister Luisa and her boyfriend Davide.
 The best group, who claimed not to speak English very well but in fact spoke admirably.
 But we did have fun asking and answering more interesting questions using Google translate – questions about our relative health care systems, pension systems, real estate (both Giulia and our David are in real estate), climate change, cats vs dogs, and more.
 I would love to see all of this group in California sometime, we had such a fun night with them!

 Come to California, guys!!